The Best Way To Save Money: Make It Automatic

 For more tips on saving, investing and other personal finance topics, subscribe to Life Kit: Money on Apple podcasts.
 To hear our Life Kit guides across even more subjects, including health and parenting, subscribe to Life Kit: All Guides.

-Subscribe to the Life Kit newsletter for more information.
+Subscribe to the Life Kit newsletter.
 Follow @NPRLifeKit on Twitter.